Joseph Matino

 Now that you understand the importance of SSL certificates and how Curl works, let’s explore why these SSL errors occur.
 When you see the error “Unable to Get Local Issuer Certificate,” it is usually because Curl cannot verify the server’s SSL certificate.
 This error typically arises from one of three main issues:

-- Missing CA Certificate: Your computer comes with a list of trusted Certificate Authorities (CAs).
+1. Missing CA Certificate: Your computer comes with a list of trusted Certificate Authorities (CAs).
 If the server’s SSL certificate is from a CA that is not on your list, Curl will not trust it.
-For example, when you run a command like
+For example, when you run a command like curl https://example.com, you might see an error message such as curl: (60) SSL certificate problem: unable to get local issuer certificate.

-.
-This error happened because the server’s SSL certificate was intentionally expired, illustrating a common server-side misconfiguration.
+In this screenshot, I encountered an expected error because the SSL certificate was intentionally expired, demonstrating a common server-side issue.

 Understanding these root causes is crucial for diagnosing why Curl might be flagging an SSL certificate issue.
 Ignoring these errors can lead to serious security vulnerabilities, so taking the right steps to fix them is essential.
 In the following sections, I will guide you through practical solutions to address each of these issues, ensuring your connections remain secure.